 The ultimate guide to Facebook for Business

-Your go-to guide for using Facebook for your business
+Here's your go-to guide for using Facebook for your business

 How often do you use Facebook?
 For many people, Facebook is part of their daily routine.
 They pick up their phone or open their laptop and go straight to Facebook to learn more about what’s going on in the world around them.
-In fact, Facebook has ingrained itself into our lives so effortlessly that it’s the third most visited website in the world, according to Hootsuite.
+In fact, Facebook has ingrained itself into our lives so effortlessly that it’s the most visited website in the world, according to Hootsuite.

 Why your business needs a Facebook page